debug-ito/jQluster/doc/_readme.md

 The first argument, `"Alice"`, is the **Node ID** of this page.
 The second argument is the WebSocket URL to the jQluster server you prepared.
+To initialize jQluster in this way, the browser must support WebSocket.

 Web pages that use jQluster are called "nodes", and they are identified by **Node IDs**.
-You can access other Web pages (that are possibly on other browsers on other machines) by specifying their Node IDs.
+You can access other Web pages (that are possibly in other browsers on other machines) by specifying their Node IDs.

 The above code declares that the current node can be referred to as